MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 - [Get an overview](https://docs.microsoft.com/azure/load-balancer/load-balancer-overview) of Azure Load Balancer.
 - [Learn about](https://docs.microsoft.com/azure/load-balancer/tutorial-load-balancer-basic-internal-portal) creating a load balancer.

-## Step 4: Prepare Azure for the Site Recovery service
+## Step 4: Prepare Azure for Azure Migrate

-Here are the Azure components Contoso needs to deploy Site Recovery:
+Here are the Azure components Contoso needs to deploy Azure Migrate:

 - A VNet in which VMs will be located when they're creating during failover.
 - An Azure storage account to hold replicated data.
-- A Recovery Services vault in Azure.

 Contoso admins set these up as follows:

-1. Contoso already created a network/subnet they can use for Site Recovery when they [deployed the Azure infrastructure](./contoso-migration-rehost-vm-sql-ag.md).
+1. Contoso already created a network/subnet they can use for Azure Migrate when they [deployed the Azure infrastructure](./contoso-migration-rehost-vm-sql-ag.md).

     - The SmartHotel360 app is a production app, and WEBVM will be migrated to the Azure production network (VNET-PROD-EUS2) in the primary East US2 region.
     - WEBVM will be placed in the ContosoRG resource group, which is used for production resources, and in the production subnet (PROD-FE-EUS2).